Charmungo98/Battleships/README.md

   - Accepts user input for both coordinates.
   - Before the game begins players are prompted to enter their name, the game cannot start till a name or username is provided.
   - User able to select board size ranging from 3x3 to 7x7.
+  - The number of ships will vary depending on the size of board (max ships = board size -2)
   - Once a name is provided, the game will address the user as the name provided.

 ![name-input](pictures/name-board-input.jpg)